hacksu/CS-and-the-Medical-Field/README.md

 currently training this computer to handle large language models and it will be interesting to see how it performs.

 ## Medical Image Analysis: https://www.kaggle.com/code/modoucair/medical-image-analysis/notebook (created by Ndiaye)
+So now into the actual lesson.
+I am going to need everyone to create a kaggle account. https://www.kaggle.com/ Kaggle is one of the largest AI and machine learning communities and they host their own challenges and even some courses related to data science.

 ## Ethical issues with AI and tech in the medical field